 For each signal type, you should have a pre-defined targeting rule:

 If you’re building this in Clay, you can use AI enrichment to classify employees and score their decision-making authority automatically.
-This is one of Clay’s most powerful use cases.
+It’s one of Clay’s most useful applications.

-Fallback logic: If no exact match is found at the VP/C-level, go one level down (Director, Senior Manager).
-It’s better to contact someone slightly below than to contact no one.
+Fallback logic: If no exact match exists at VP/C-level, go one level down (Director, Senior Manager).
+Contacting someone slightly below is better than contacting no one.

-This decision-maker identification step connects directly to the broader topic of targeted ABM prospecting — knowing who you’re targeting before you reach out is what separates signal-driven outreach from spray-and-pray.
+This step connects directly to the broader topic of targeted ABM prospecting.
+Knowing who you’re targeting before you reach out is what separates signal-driven outreach from spray-and-pray.

 Output of Step 5: One or two specific people to contact, with LinkedIn profile URLs and titles confirmed.